CMSgov/beneficiary-fhir-data/apps/bfd-model-idr/README.md

 This will currently only work for Pharmacy types but will be continued to work on other types.

+There are two optional parameters .
+- --source-directory  Directory where the source csv files are located.
+Default: ./out
+- --output-directory  Directory where to output the files.
+Default: ./sample-data

 ### Create FHIR files with synthetic data

 Requires Matchbox to be active.